 The best way to master the art of converting percentage to fraction is to practice with real-world examples.
 Look for opportunities to use percentages and fractions in your daily life, such as when you're shopping, cooking, or managing your finances.

-Tip 5: Leverage Online Tools and Resources
+Tip 5: put to work Online Tools and Resources

 There are many online tools and resources available to help you convert percentage to fraction.
 These tools can be especially helpful for checking your work or for quickly converting complex percentages to fractions.